China's largest banks feel wind in their sails as profits rebound

 The strong 2017 results suggest that Beijing has been successful in pushing smaller lenders to cut their exposure to riskier financing practices - in turn helping reduce competition for the state-backed behemoths.

-According to analysts, Industrial and Commercial Bank of China Ltd (ICBC), China's top bank by market capitalisation, has produced the biggest earnings "beat"so far for 2017.
+According to analysts, Industrial and Commercial Bank of China (ICBC), China's top bank by market capitalisation, has produced the biggest earnings "beat" so far for 2017.

 "We have a strong macroeconomic environment, a good (internal) mechanism, and an improving quality foundation for loans," ICBC chairman Yi Huiman said on Tuesday.
 "It can be expected that asset quality will continue to improve."